- Awards & Reviews

 Adjust the screen to the most comfortable angle for you and reposition it to show your work to a colleague or client.
 The monitor comes with a versatile stand that offers height, tilt, and swivel adjustments as well as portrait mode display.

-Most shading hoods can only be used in landscape mode, but this monitor comes bundled with a unique hood that is designed for portrait mode as well.
-Now you can keep the glare off your screen no matter which mode you work in.
+Most shading hoods can only be used in landscape mode, but a unique hood that is designed for portrait mode as well is available as an option.

 Commitment to Quality and the Environment